 Tlos Theater, which is one of the monumental structures of the city with its original architectural form, was built at the foot of the slope located on the east side of the ancient city center.
 This theater is considered to be one of the major theaters of the Lycian Region with its three-storey stage building and two-stage cavea.
 The cavea, divided into two by a large diazoma, has a total of 36 rows of seats.

 The general architectural structure of the theater and the earliest restoration inscription dated to the 1st century BC suggest that the theater was built during the Hellenistic Period.

 The agora, which was built on a large plain just west of the theater, contained two-storey shop structures.
 It is estimated that the ground floors of these shops were opened to the flats of the stadium through the gallery with columns used as a street.
-It is estimated that the second floor of the shops open to the agora on the upper terrace.
+It is estimated that the second floor of the shops is open to the agora on the upper terrace.
 The architectural remains found on the surface and thought to belong to the Agora suggest that the building was built in the 2nd century AD during the Roman Empire.

 It is estimated that the Acropolis elevation, considered the center of the ancient city of Tlos since it contains settlement traces from ancient times, has been inhabited since the Classical Period.
-On the slopes of the hill there is a necropolis consisting of a small number of Lycian sarcophagi and flashy rock-cut tombs.
+On the slopes of the hill, there is a necropolis consisting of a small number of Lycian sarcophagi and flashy rock-cut tombs.

-During the Hellenistic Period, stadium, bouleteron and Prytaneion structures were built on the eastern hillside of the Acropolis.
+During the Hellenistic Period, stadium, bouleteron, and Prytaneion structures were built on the eastern hillside of the Acropolis.
 It is understood that these buildings continued to be used during the Roman Period.